tobyperrett/lmr/README.md

 </p>

 <h3>Introduction</h3>
 This paper offers an investigation into long-tailed video recognition, proposes two new benchmarks and then a new method: Long-Tail Mixed Reconstruction (LMR) which produces SOTA results for long-tailed video recognition.
-We briefly describe our contributions next,
+We briefly describe our contributions next.

 <h3>Datasets and Benchmarks</h3>
 In this paper, we first explore <b>long-tail video recognition</b> datasets and works.
 We find that, unlike naturally-collected video datasets and existing long-tail image benchmarks, current video benchmarks fall short on multiple long-tailed properties (presented next).
 Most critically, they lack few-shot classes in their tails.
 In response, we propose new video benchmarks that better assess long-tail recognition, by sampling subsets from two datasets: SSv2 and VideoLT.